Below you will find an overview of the course assessments. Naturally, they ALL must be passed before you will be a certified Personal Trainer.

 Completed Workbook / Portfolio

 In the next lesson, we will break down what exactly the workbook is, where you get it from and how best to complete it.
-This must be fully completed BEFORE you arrive on the live weekend workshop (day number 4) as that is when you will hand it to your assessor.
-There is of course an option to hand it in prior to that weekend if you have completed an electronic version (Recommended).
+This must be fully completed BEFORE you arrive on the live day workshop as that is when you will hand it to your assessor.
+There is of course an option to hand it in prior to that day if you have completed an electronic version (Recommended).

-On Day number 4 (Typically the final day of weekend 2 but subject to change) you will showcase your knowledge via a practical application with a live subject (Client).
-Based upon the case study you have chosen for your workbook, you will execute a personal training session in front of an assessor to be marked upon competence.
+On the live Day you will showcase your knowledge via a practical application with a live subject (Client(s)).
+Based upon the programme design you have chosen for your workbook, you will execute a training session in front of an assessor to be marked upon competence.

-You will go through all of this with your tutor beforehand but here is a quick idea of what to expect.
+You will go through all of this with your tutor beforehand.

 What are the Assessors looking for?